Starting a business in the construction industry is both exciting and terrifying for many people.

 What you put on your business plan will vary based on:

-- your specific type of construction services
+- your specific type of construction services in the construction industry

 - where you operate